 The Council consists of 36 seats and their allocation is broken down below.
-Currently no single political party holds a majority.
+At the time of approval of this statemen no single political party held a majority.

 Group Number of Members

 Liberal Democrat Administration 18

 The Opposition Group 15

 Lincolnshire Independents 2

 Unaligned Independent 1